konovod/linalg/README.md

 Linear algebra library in Crystal, uses LAPACKE.
 - direct access to LAPACK methods
 - convenient Matrix(T) class, supports T=Float32, Float64 and Complex.
 - high-level interface similar to scipy.linalg or MATLAB.
-(WIP)

 Killing SciPy, one module at a time.